How to Make Almond Milk ~ this one’s a total game changer. Fresh, creamy, and so easy you’ll never go back to store-bought.

 - Once the almonds are finely processed, add 4 cups of cold water and process until well combined.

-- Drain the milk through a muslin nut bag, several layers of cheesecloth, or a fine mesh strainer.
+- Drain the milk through a nut milk bag, jelly bag, or several layers of cheesecloth lining a fine mesh strainer.
 Be sure to squeeze every last drop of the wonderful nut milk out.

 - Pour the almond milk into a clean container and store, covered, in the fridge.
 It will keep for a week.
 And be sure to give it a shake or a stir before drinking.